 Significant respiratory depression.
 Acute or severe bronchial asthma in an unmonitored setting or in the absence of resuscitative equipment.
 Known or suspected GI obstruction, including paralytic ileus.

 Addiction, abuse, and misuse.
+Risk evaluation and mitigation strategy (REMS).
 Life-threatening respiratory depression.
 Accidental ingestion.
 Neonatal opioid withdrawal syndrome.
 Cytochrome P450 3A4 interaction.
 Risks from concomitant use with benzodiazepines or other CNS depressants.
 Interaction with alcohol.